honzajavorek/pub/README.md

 4. Launches `pubfile.py` in root of each script repo.
 Script performs changes on pages.
 5. Commits changes on pages and pushes them to GitHub.

+## Why Pub?

+_Pub_ is short from _publish_, of course!

 ## Installation

+It's Heroku worker app.
 I assume you are familiar with Heroku and GitHub.

 Fork & clone this repository.
 Then create `.env` file similar to this: